hzqst/metamod-fallguys/README_FALLGUYS.md

 ### SemiClip

-//Entity set as SemiClip will be SemiClip to specified player(s)
+//Entity set as SemiClip will be noclip to specified player(s)

 //The collision between player and this entity is completely disabled.

 ```